dnanexus/dxCompiler/doc/ExpertOptions.md

 # Workflow metadata

-Similar to tasks, workflows can also have `meta` AND `parameter_meta` sections that contain arbitrary workflow-level metadata. dxWDL recognizes the following `meta` attributes and uses them when generating the native DNAnexus workflow:
+Similar to tasks, workflows can also have `meta` AND `parameter_meta` sections that contain arbitrary workflow-level metadata. dxCompiler recognizes the following `meta` attributes and uses them when generating the native DNAnexus workflow:

 * `title`: A short title for the workflow.
 If not specified, the task name is used as the title.
 * `summary`: A short description of the workflow.
 If not specified, the first line of the description is used (up to 50 characters or the first period, whichever comes first).